KestrelComputer/kestrel/3/src/captest/README.md

 ## Conclusions

-I've detailed an algorith that, in its most basic form, can identify the size of the address decode window closest to the CPU.
+I've detailed an algorithm that, in its most basic form, can identify the size of the address decode window closest to the CPU.
 I've discussed limitations with the algorithm,